mountain-pass/waychaser/README.md

 ## Handling location headers

-Waychaser 3.x now includes a `location` header hander, which will create an operation with the `related` relationship.
+WayChaser 3.x now includes a `location` header hander, which will create an operation with the `related` relationship.
 This allows support for APIs that, when creating a resource (ie using POST), provide a `location` to the created resource in the response, or APIs that, when updating a resource (ie using PUT or PATCH),  provide a `location` to the updated resource in the response.

+# Upgrading from 3.x to 4.x

+Previously WayChaser provided a default instance via the `waychaser` export.
+This is no longer the case and you will need to create your own instance using `new WayChaser()`